mdayat/edu-manager-pro/docs/api/student.md

    > **Note:** The client should handle this response manually to generate a new pair of access and refresh token.
 Please refer to [refresh](auth.md#refresh) endpoint.

+3. `404 Not Found`: Students are empty
-3. `500 Internal Server Error`: The server failed to get all students
+4. `500 Internal Server Error`: The server failed to get all students

 ## Get Student